Plan Your Visit

 Other museums are opening, why aren’t you?

-The actions required to comply with the Governor’s Safe Start requirements make it very difficult for PacSci to deliver experiences that are rewarding for guests and economically sustainable.
-In particular, the “no touching” requirement makes it impossible to provide the hands-on interactive experiences that guests expect from us.
+The current conditions make it very difficult for PacSci to deliver experiences that are rewarding for guests and economically sustainable.

 How will you make decisions about reopening?